nrubin29/PastebinAPI/README.md

 PastebinAPI
 ===========

-A simple API for Pastebin.
+An advanced API for Pastebin.

-See Example.java (https://github.com/nrubin29/PastebinAPI/blob/master/src/example/Example.java) for an example.

-See http://pastebin.com/api for some helpful information.
+Get your Pastebin API key from http://pastebin.com/api#1